eu-digital-identity-wallet/eudi-docs-site/docs/Use Cases/Mobile Driving License/mdl-guides/wallet-provider/getting-started.md

 ## Links to essential resources

-To ensure seamless operation and mutual recognition across the Union, all compliant Wallet Providers implemented using this guide SHALL support the [Wallet Provider Specs](./wallet-provider-specs.md) specifications
+To ensure seamless operation and mutual recognition across the Union, all compliant Wallet Providers implemented using this guide SHALL support the [Wallet Provider Specs](./wallet-provider-specs.md).